Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Noise covariance matrix and significance

 \section{Noise covariance matrix and significance}

 The main challenge in a signal detection problem is usually associated with the methods being used to quantify the significance of the true signal (in our case, astrophysical) from noisy data.
 A detection statistic is formed to ascertain the presence of a signal (alternative hypothesis) against noise (null hypothesis).
 The goal of this section is to use different methods for identifying the signals and determining the associated significance.
-In the past SGWB searches~\cite{S5_Dir,O1paper,O2paper}, this was achieved by considering the highest SNR pixel in the skymap and calculating the expected probability distribution of the maximum SNR ($\rho_{\rm{max}}$) for $N$ independent background realizations using the recipe from ~\citet{S5_Dir}.
-In all these calculations, the covariance between the pixels plays a crucial role.
+In the past SGWB searches~\cite{S5_Dir,O1paper,O2paper}, this was achieved by considering the highest SNR pixel in the sky map and calculating the expected probability distribution of the maximum SNR ($\rho_{\rm{max}}$) for $N$ independent background realizations using the recipe from Ref.~\citet{S5_Dir}.
+In all of these calculations, the covariance between the pixels plays a crucial role.
 Before the introduction of {\tt PyStoch}, calculating the expected NCVM was severely limited by the computational cost.
 As a workaround, NCVM from a Spherical Harmonic basis was utilized to perform the significance calculations in the pixel basis.
-In this paper, for the first time, we are incorporating the full NCVM in pixel basis to compute the $p\mbox{-value}$ to quantify the significance (in the absence of any significant events, we quote Bayesian upper limits at $95\%$ confidence).
-We discuss different methods to calculate $p\mbox{-value}$ and the upper limits below.
+In this paper, we incorporate the full NCVM in pixel basis.
+We compute the $p$-value to quantify the significance (in the absence of any significant events, we quote Bayesian upper limits at $95\%$ confidence).
+We discuss different methods to calculate $p$-value and the upper limits below.